 - 11. Get a commercial password reset tool

 - 12. Reinstall Windows

-In this article, I describe 12 ways for resetting the administrator password on Windows 7, Vista, or Windows XP.
+In this article, I describe 12 ways for resetting the administrator password on Windows 8, Windows 8.1, Windows 7, Vista, or Windows XP.
 Each method has its advantages and disadvantages.
 Make sure you use the right procedure for your situation.